IsaHu-dev/Calorie-Mind/README.md

 This project was deployed using Code Institute's mock terminal for Heroku.

 The steps for deployment are as follows:
-- Fork or clone this repository

 - Create a new Heroku app
 - Set the buildpacks to Python and NodeJS in that order
-- Link the Heroku app to the repository
+- Link the Heroku app to the Github repository 'Calorie Mind'
 - Click on Deploy